Gili Trawangan West Nusa Tenggara, Indonesia Travel Guide

 Maintain a positive impact on the island'its natural surroundings and community during your visit.

-Prepare for distinct island conditions and ensure a comfortable experience for all travelers.
+Prepare for unique island conditions and ensure a comfortable an all-ages experience travelers.

 The sandy paths and lack of motorized transport affect accessibility.